code-423n4/2021-12-amun/README.md

 ### Basket
-The core contract is build in separate facets (modules) with the diamond standard:
+The core contract is built in separate facets (modules) with the diamond standard:

 #### BasketFacet (342 sloc)
 This module enables handling underlying token.
 It holds core functionality for interacting with the token.